Policies and Procedures

 4.2 Development of Pay and Reward Strategy

-4.2.1 The primary aim of a reward strategy is to attract, retain and motivate suitably skilled employees so that the Council can perform at its best.
-The development of a pay and reward strategy is therefore a matter of striking a balance between setting remuneration at appropriate levels to ensure a sufficient supply of appropriately skilled individuals to fill the Council’s very wide range of positions, whilst also ensuring that the burden on the taxpayer does not become greater than can be fully and objectively justified.
+4.2.1 The primary aim of a reward strategy is to attract, retain and motivate suitably skilled employees so that PCC can perform at its best.
+The development of a pay and reward strategy is therefore a matter of striking a balance between setting remuneration at appropriate levels to ensure a sufficient supply of appropriately skilled individuals to fill PCC’s very wide range of positions, whilst also ensuring that the burden on the taxpayer does not become greater than can be fully and objectively justified.

-4.2.2 In this context, it needs to be recognised that at the more senior levels, remuneration levels need to be adequate to recruit from a suitably wide pool of talent (which will ideally include people from the private as well as the public sector, and from outside as well as within Wales) and to retain suitably skilled and qualified individuals once in post.
-It must be recognised that the Council will often be recruiting for talent in competition with other employers in the public and private sector.
+4.2.2 In this context, at the more senior levels, remuneration levels need to be adequate to recruit from a suitably wide pool of talent and to retain suitably skilled and qualified individuals once in post.
+PCC will often be recruiting for talent in competition with other employers in the public and private sector.

-4.2.3 In addition, the Council is the major employer in Pembrokeshire.
-As such, the Council must have regard to its role in improving the economic wellbeing of the people of the county.
+4.2.3 In addition, PCC is one of the major employers in Pembrokeshire.
+As such, PCC must have regard to its role in improving the economic wellbeing of the people of the county.
 The availability of good quality employment on reasonable terms and conditions and fair rates of pay has a beneficial effect of the quality of life in the community as well as the local economy.
-The Council also has a role in setting a benchmark on pay and conditions for other employers in the area for the same reasons.
+PCC also has a role in setting a benchmark on pay and conditions for other employers in the area for the same reasons.

-4.2.4 In designing, developing and reviewing its pay and reward strategy, the Council will seek to balance these factors appropriately to optimise outcomes for the Council as an organisation and also for the community it serves, whilst managing pay costs appropriately and maintaining sufficient flexibility to meet future needs.
+4.2.4 In designing, developing and reviewing its pay and reward strategy, PCC will seek to balance these factors appropriately to optimise outcomes for the Council as an organisation and for the community it serves, whilst managing pay costs appropriately and maintaining sufficient flexibility to meet future needs.

-4.3.2 The Council applies the concept of job families and role profiles, and the methodology of job family allocation.
+4.3.2 PCC has applied the concept of job families and role profiles, and the methodology of job family allocation since 2012.
 The Scheme is Equal Pay compliant.

-4.3.3 A Workforce Panel, comprising of Senior Leadership, HR and Trade Union representation meets quarterly to monitor and quality assure technical compliance with the Scheme.
+4.3.3 A Workforce Panel, comprising of Senior Leadership, Human Resources and Trade Union representation meets quarterly to monitor and quality assure technical compliance with the Scheme.

 4.4 Market pay supplements

-4.4.2 It is the Council’s policy to ensure that the requirement for any such market pay supplement is objectively justified by reference to clear evidence of relevant market comparators, using reliable data sources.
-It is the Council’s policy that any such additional payments are kept to a minimum and reviewed regularly so that they can be withdrawn when no longer considered necessary.
-The Council has a Pay Structure Maintenance Policy which set out how such pay arrangements are monitored.
+4.4.2 It is PCC’s policy to ensure that the requirement for any such market pay supplement is objectively justified by reference to clear evidence of relevant market comparators, using reliable data sources.
+It is PCC’s policy that any such additional payments are kept to a minimum and reviewed regularly so that they can be withdrawn when no longer considered necessary.
+PCC has a Pay Structure Maintenance Policy which sets out how such pay arrangements are monitored.

 4.5 Honoraria

-4.5.2 Any honorarium payments in relation to chief officers shall be approved by the Senior Staff Committee.
+4.5.2 Any honorarium payments to existing Chief Officers shall be approved by the Senior Staff Committee.

 4.6 Pay and performance

-4.6.1 The Council expects high levels of performance from all its employees and has a Performance and Wellbeing appraisal scheme in place to review, evaluate and manage performance on an ongoing basis.
+4.6.1 PCC expects high levels of performance from all its employees and has a Performance and Wellbeing appraisal scheme in place to review, evaluate and manage performance on an ongoing basis.

 4.6.2 No performance-related pay is currently applicable to any employee group.